SUNET/docker-edusign-app/README.rst

     Comma separated list of eppn's, so users identified by them cannot start signing documents.
     Default: `blacklisted@eduid.se`

+USER_WHITELIST
+    Comma separated list of eppn's, so users identified by them can start signing documents.
+    Default: `whitelisted@eduid.se`

 STORAGE_CLASS_PATH
     Dotted path to the Python class implementing the backend for the sorage of documents with invitations to sign.
     Default: `edusign_webapp.document.storage.local.LocalStorage`